marquesavery/nfl_schedule/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/nfl_schedule.
+Bug reports and pull requests are welcome on GitHub at https://github.com/marquesavery/nfl_schedule.

+-Identify an issue you want to work on that is not currently assigned to anyone -Assign it to yourself (so two people are not working on the same issue) -Checkout a new issue branch
+-Do the work
+-Create tests
+-Commit locally
+-Run the tests
+-Final commit
+-Push
+-Create a pull request

+## License

+This project is licensed under the terms of the MIT license.

+See this license at LICENSE.md.